samueltardieu/homeassistant-addon-pi-cec/README.md

 ## Configuration

+First, enable the `https://github.com/samueltardieu/homeassistant-addons` repository in the "Addons" configuration section of Home Assistant.

 After enabling this add-on and configuring it to automatically start, one can use the following in HomeAssistant `configuration.yaml`: